SAP/ui5-language-assistant/packages/logic-utils/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md).

-## License
+## Licensing

-Copyright (c) 2020 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](../../LICENSE).
+Copyright 2022 SAP SE.
+Please see our [LICENSE](../../LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/ui5-language-assistant).